4mbr0s3-2/Schmovin/README.md

   <img src="https://github.com/4mbr0s3-2/Schmovin/blob/main/SchmovinLogo.png?raw=true" alt="Schmovin' Logo"/>
 </p>

-# Schmovin' (Groovin' Mod Framework Modchart Engine)
+# Schmovin' (Friday Night Funkin' Modchart Engine)
 This repository is meant to be a Git submodule for Groovin' Mod Framework, but it can also be used in other engines!
 (Just make sure to credit.)

 ### Credits